-Last year, I had the chance to visit a 7th grade math class where I observed a surprisingly effective (and unconventional) way of dealing with inappropriate behavior.
+A few years ago, I had the chance to visit the first type of class.
+Mary Yee, a 7th grade math teacher in Brooklyn, has a surprisingly effective (and unconventional) way of addressing behavior issues.

-This was enough to bring on a full melt-down.
-He raised his voice and stomped around the room.
-He called her names, and threw his books on the floor.
+Despite the gentleness of the reminder, it sparked a full-blown melt-down.
+Martin raised his voice and stomped around the room.
+He called Ms. Yee names I won’t repeat, and threw his bag on the floor.

 Ms. Yee barely seemed to notice.
 At first, I couldn’t believe she was letting this behavior go unaddressed.
 What would the other students think?
-Wasn’t she sending the message that this type of behavior was acceptable?
+Wasn’t she sending the message that this was acceptable?

 But then, something surprising happened.
-The other students took ownership:
+The other students stepped in: